ciccalab/SIMPLI/README.md

   - One .ome.tiff file: the order of channels in the .ome.tiff file is the same as the order they are reported in the metadata file.
 - Preprocessed tiff .csv metadata file.

+- Area measurements, and area ratios between user defined markers or their combinations.